Mazenod, Saskatchewan

 Mazenod (/ˈmeɪznɒd/, MAYZ-nod) is a hamlet in the Rural Municipality of Sutton No. 103, Saskatchewan, Canada.
-It is part of a region of wider French Catholic settlement centered around the town of Gravelbourg.
+It is part of a region of wider French Catholic settlement centred around the town of Gravelbourg.
 The hamlet bears the name of Father Eugène de Mazenod, founder of the Missionary Oblates of Mary Immaculate, a religious order active in the settlement of Western Canada.

-The hamlet is located 93 km southwest of the City of Moose Jaw on highway 43.
+The hamlet is located 93 km southwest of the city of Moose Jaw on Highway 43.

 History

-Prior to January 1, 2002, Mazenod was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the R.M. of Sutton on that date.
+Prior to January 1, 2002, Mazenod was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Sutton on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Mazenod had a population of 25 living in 11 of its 11 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 3.77 km2, it had a population density of in 2021.